RenderKit/ospray/doc/api.md

 equivalent to a transpose.
 However, if the stride should be calculated, then an ordering in dimensions is assumed to disambiguate, i.e., `byteStride1 < byteStride2 < byteStride3`.

+An application can pass ownership of shared data to OSPRay (for example, when it temporarily created a modified version of its data only to make it compatible with OSPRay) by providing a deleter function that OSPRay will call whenever the time comes to deallocate the shared buffer.
+The deleter function has the following signature:

+    typedef void (*OSPDeleterCallback)(const void *userData, const void *sharedData);

+where `sharedData` will receive the address of the buffer and `userData` will receive whatever additional state the function needs to perform the deletion (both provided to `ospNewSharedData` when sharing the data with OSPRay).

 The enum type `OSPDataType` describes the different element types that can be represented in OSPRay; valid constants are listed in the table